theOehrly/Timple/README.md

 # Timple

-A package which provides extended support for plotting timedelta values in Matplotlib.
+Timple offers extended functionality for plotting timedelta values with Matplotlib.

 ##  Overview

-Matplotlib generally supports plotting of timedelta values but only as numeric values.
+Matplotlib generally supports plotting of timedelta values but only as numeric values and only for limited data types.
 It does not natively have locators and formatters to create fancy plot ticks.

 This package provides the necessary locators and formatters to create axis ticks in intervals of minutes, hours, ...